salcedoe/MtMdocs/docs/slicer/CTPETExplore.md

 ![red slice viewer 0.6](images/CTPET_slice_viewer_0.6alpha.png){ width="350"}

+### Remove black edges of the orthogonal planes

+You can remove the black portions of the orthogonal places in the 3D Viewer using controls in the Volumes Module.

+1. Switch to the volumes module
+2. Set the Active Volume to "PET1."
+3. In the display tab, adjust the left Threshold slider to set the lower limit of the threshold.
+In this example, we use a lower Threshold setting of 400

+### Adjust position of the orthogonal planes

 - Move the mouse around the tumor.
 - Hold the shift-button to align the three slice views.
 - Note the label appears as a green outline.
 - You can toggle between an outline and a filled in object by clicking on the icon next to PET1-label.

+### Final Result

 When you are finished, you should see something similar to the following:

 ![img-name](images/CTPET-4up-overlay-series1.png){ width="450"}

-> Note: to remove the black portions of the orthogonal places in the 3D Viewer, you adjust the left Threshold slider in the Volumes module, under the Display tab.
-In this example, we use a Threshold setting of 400, with the Active Volume set to "PET1"
+>Four-up view of CT1 and PET1 overlay.
+Tumor segmentation shown in green.
+Edges of the orthogonal slices in the 3D viewer were removed from display using threshold settings in the volumes module.

 ### Add a volume render of the Skull